websmyths/pleasant-thyme/src/pages/blog/post-1.md

 *   Is it easy to type?

 *   Does it inspire trust?
+Credible?

 Over 3000 registered emojis in unicode standard.